 If a patient undergoes extensive surgical procedures that lead to the removal of a large portion of or the entire thyroid gland, it leads to a significant reduction/complete halt to thyroid production in the body.

-In such a case, the patient must be administered thyroid hormone externally for the rest of their lives to prevent the occurrence of hypothyroidism.
+In such a case, the patient must be administered with thyroid hormone externally for the rest of their lives to prevent the occurrence of hypothyroidism symptoms.

 Autoimmune diseases are characterized by the production of excess antibodies in the body that attack native cells, causing deterioration of organs.